At the turn of the century, Shelby Township was mostly rural

 On July 9,1915 lightning struck the Disco church.
 Flames were surrounding the metal tank holding gasoline

-for the churches lighting system.
+for the church's lighting system.
 Only a concerted bucket brigade saved the building.
 Lightning struck again in 1917, burning

 south to Utica.